chiforbogdan/atlas_cloud/README.md

 * visualize the IoT device system telemetry data (e.g. number of processes, used memory)
 * visualize the IoT device network information: statistics collected from the IoT device and firewall statistics (ingress/egress passed and dropped packets) collected from the gateway MQTT firewall.
 * visualize the IoT device reputation: system reputation (evaluates the node behavior in the system using metrics like connection health and number of packets accepted by other nodes) and sensor reputation (evaluates the quality of sensor generated data).
+* inspect the network statistics and reputation history in a real-time updated chart

 The ATLAS Cloud portal communicates with the gateways using a TLS secured MQTT protocol and the user-interface web application is accessed by an administrator using a client digital certificate.

 ---

 ## Prerequisites